Early Childhood Education and Assistance Program

 Department of Commerce

 DCYF ECEAP partners with the Department of Commerce to implement the Early Learning Facilities (ELF) grant program.
-This effort demonstrates Washington State’s commitment to developing more high-quality early learning opportunities for children from low-income households.
-The program provides funding for ECEAP contractors and Working Connections Child Care (WCCC) subsidy providers to expand, remodel, purchase or construct early learning facilities and classrooms.
+This effort demonstrates Washington state’s commitment to developing more high-quality early learning opportunities for children from low-income households.
+It provides funding for ECEAP contractors and Working Connections Child Care (WCCC) subsidy providers to expand, remodel, purchase or construct early learning facilities and classrooms.